superwhys/venkit/vgin/README.md

 # vgin
 vgin is a toolkit that lightly encapsulates the gin framework.

-In this toolkit, a `Handler` is defined, and all parameter binding is done automatically in the handler
+In this toolkit, a `Handler` is defined, and all the interface logic can be write in HandleFunc
 ```Go
 type Handler interface {
 	HandleFunc(ctx context.Context, c *gin.Context) HandleResponse
 }
 ```

+If your api needs to accept some parameters, you can choose to parse the parameters into the structure yourself,

+or you can choose the `ParamsIn` provided here to automatically bind `Body`, `Form`, `Path`, `Query`, `Header` data into the `Handler`

+When you use `ParamsIn` for automatic binding, you also need to upgrade the `Handler` to `IsolatedHandler` to prevent fields in the Handler from being used simultaneously in multiple threads.

 ## Example
 ```GO